Homepage of the site 'What to do with your life?'

 Our genetic heritage

-Our collective behavioral genetic heritage is composed of the following two major elements: social ambition and cognitive dissonance.
+Our collective behavioral genetic heritage comprises the following two major elements: social ambition and cognitive dissonance.

-Social ambition, is the desire we have to climb up the social hierarchy.
-It generates an excessive appetite for the game of alliances, which we will call generalized nepotism.
-It leads to a high level of social violence, in the form of permanent and multiple conflicts of the type 'us versus them'.
+Social ambition, it is the desire we have to climb the social hierarchy.
+It engenders an excessive appetite for the game of alliances, which we will call generalized nepotism.
+It leads to a high level of social violence, in the form of permanent and multiple conflicts of the 'us versus them' type.

-The resolution of cognitive dissonance, is the ability we have to reconcile in an irrational way contradictory facts.
-It gradually leads to lying to oneself, and to harming others in good conscience.
-It is probably the consequence of the dual nature of the human mind.
+The resolution of cognitive dissonanceis our capacity to reconcile contradictory facts irrationally.
+It progressively leads us to lie to ourselves, and to harm others in good conscience.
+It is likely the consequence of the dual nature of the human mind.

-Why is it important to know what a human being is from a scientific point of view, and not as a result of simple introspection?
+Why is it important to know what a human being is from a scientific point of view, and not as the result of simple introspection?

-If we want to address the issue 'how to organize collective functioning well,' common sense dictates that we first clearly define our subject, that is, what a human being is.
+If we want to address the topic of 'how to organize collective functioning well', common sense dictates we start by clearly defining our subject, that is, what a human being is.

-Marx had carried out a very rigorous analysis of the functioning of capitalism.
-It is the fact of not having properly defined what a human being is that led him to draw only a naive solution, which caused many misfortunes.
+Marx carried out a very rigorous analysis of the functioning of capitalism.
+It is the fact of not having correctly defined what a human being is that led him to draw only a naive solution, which caused many misfortunes.

-To Marx's credit, at his time, sociological scientific data was not available, and even today, all philosophers allow themselves the same carelessness: starting from a view of the human based on simple introspection or personal experience, and from it deducing a supposed optimum collective organization.
+To Marx's credit, in his time, sociological scientific data were not available, and even today all philosophers allow themselves the same nonchalance: starting from a vision of humanity derived from simple introspection or personal experience, and deducing from it a supposed optimum collective organization.

 Consequences of human nature at the level of social organization

-For a satisfactory social organization, it must take into account this genetic heritage, and limit its negative consequences.
-In particular, the book From Capital to Reason demonstrates that framing the decision-making process is a necessary condition to build a satisfactory social organization.
+For a social organization to be satisfactory, it must take this genetic heritage into account, and limit its negative consequences.
+In particular, the book From Capital to Reason demonstrates that framing the decision-making process is a necessary condition for building a satisfactory social organization.
 This requires focusing on how we decide, as opposed to our democratic organizations which focus on who decides.

-Similarly, a social organization that falls into one of the following two pitfalls cannot be satisfactory:
+Similarly, a social organization that falls into either of the following two pitfalls cannot be satisfactory:

 •

-Appealing for more morality, that is to say a human being freed from his genetic heritage.
+Appealing to more morality, meaning a human being liberated from its genetic heritage.

 •

 Justifying social violence by: it is natural, in the order of things, that the strong crush the weak.
-The injunction to adapt is a version that at first glance can seem more morally acceptable, but in the end comes down to the same thing: the justification of the purely selfish use of gifts.
+The injunction to adaptation is a version that at first glance may seem more morally acceptable, but in essence amounts to the same thing: the justification of the purely selfish use of gifts.

 Refer to the questions 'What are the consequences of social ambition?' and 'What is cognitive dissonance?'.
-Then refer to the question 'What is the great discovery of the book From Capital to Reason ?'.
+Then, refer to the question 'What is the major discovery of the book From Capital to Reason ?'.

-The main cultural contribution, which allows us to go beyond the behaviors dictated by our genetics, is the method of problem solving.
-It consists of performing a reasoning in four phases:
+The main contribution at the cultural level, which allows us to transcend behaviors dictated by our genetics, is the problem-solving method.
+It consists of performing reasoning in four phases:

 3. Develop a solution, often partial.